Get A Quote

 3) Build cross-functional teams

-4) Implement Pull
+4) Fourth Principle: Implement Pull

 Traditional Project Management often “pushes” tasks onto teams whether they’re ready or not.
 Lean rejects that by creating a “pull” system where each stage should start only when the previous one is completed.